 The average cost for a VPN monthly subscription is around $12 per month.

 However, you can save more than 50% with an annual plan, or up to 70% if you pay for two years upfront.

-As mentioned, all companies offer a money-back guarantee, so if you’re not satisfied you can get a refund.
+As mentioned, many companies offer a money-back guarantee, so if you’re not satisfied you can get a refund.

 How Do I Get a VPN?